Barney Gumble

-Barnard Arnold "Barney" Gumble is a recurring character in the American animated TV series The Simpsons.
+Barnard Arnold "Barney" Gumble Sr. is a recurring character in the American animated TV series The Simpsons.
 He is voiced by Dan Castellaneta and first appeared in the series premiere episode "Simpsons Roasting on an Open Fire".

 Barney is the town drunk of Springfield and one of Homer Simpson's friends.
-His loud belches and desperation for alcohol serve as frequent sources of humor on the show, though Barney sobered up in the Season 11 episode "Days of Wine and D'oh'ses".
+His loud belches and desperation for alcohol serve as frequent sources of humor on the show, though Barney sobered up in the Season 11 episode "Days of Wine and D'oh'ses" before relapsing three years later.
 Barney was inspired by the cartoon character Barney Rubble from The Flintstones and by several barflies from other television programs.
 In 2004, Castellaneta won an Emmy Award for voicing various characters, including Barney.

 Barney can be seen in The Simpsons opening credits since 2009, passed out under a pile of leaves (but still holding his beloved bottle of Duff Beer) and being awoken by Bart Simpson skateboarding over his stomach, causing him to let out his trademark belch.

 Role in The Simpsons

 Barney's father, Arnie Gumble, was a World War II veteran who died in 1979 in a parade float accident.
 Little is known about his mother, except that she lives in Norway and that she served in the United States Navy, including duty on a submarine.
 She is seen in the season nine episode "Simpson Tide".
 In "Treehouse of Horror XVII", Barney stated that he was Polish, after mistakenly saying he was Irish in a drunken stupor.
-Barney was born on April 20 (which Homer remembers is also Hitler's birthday in "Viva Ned Flanders" and Barney's entry into the Springfield Film Festival in "A Star Is Burns" where Barney states that he is 40 years old).
+Barney was born on April 20 (which Homer remembers is also Hitler's birthday in "Viva Ned Flanders") In "A Star Is Burns", Barney states that he is 40 years old.
+Several episodes, starting with "The Way We Was", depict him as Homer's best friend in high school.
 In the episode "$pringfield", he claims that he studied dance for several years, including modern and tap.

 Two episodes give different reasons for his alcoholism.
 "Mr. Plow" suggests that Barney was a dedicated student looking forward to a bright future.
 He had his mind set on going to Harvard University, until Homer peer pressured him into drinking beer the day before the SATs.
 Season 16's "She Used to Be My Girl" attributes his drinking to his high school girlfriend Chloe Talbot leaving Springfield to pursue a journalism career.

 In "Homer's Barbershop Quartet", Barney formed a barbershop quartet with Homer, Apu Nahasapeemapetilon, and Seymour Skinner called the Be Sharps.
 Barney was asked to join when the other members heard him singing in a beautiful tenor voice in the restroom of Moe's Tavern, replacing the group's original fourth member, Chief Wiggum, who had been kicked out.
 In 1986, the Be Sharps won a Grammy Award for Outstanding Soul, Spoken Word, or Barbershop Album of the Year.
 Soon, creative disputes arose, and Barney left the group in all but name when he began dating a Japanese conceptual artist.
 The group realized that they were no longer popular and split up.